 Superteam Bike Wheels Road Test

-While they may seem like a good pocket value, the road tests over time of the Superteam bike wheels have proven to be a bit disappointing.
+While they may seem like a good value compared to the competition, the road tests over time of the Superteam bike wheels have proven to be a bit disappointing.
 When you look at the geometry, it’s tough to tell much difference between these and the pricier competition.
 However, once you start using them, the problems may show up with a bit of wear.
 For example, when tested in the rain, the bearings started making high-pitched noises, which is an indicator of poor construction quality.
 We don’t think the wheels will fall apart after 100 miles, but compared to some of the European and US-made brands, we are not yet convinced on their durability.

 Several riders on various forums reported to have cracks (or crack during the first uses), which is again leading many riders to conclude that the manufacturing process is rather sloppy.

 In previous Superteam wheels, brakes make contact directly with the carbon instead of a metal brace.
-This can result in an unpleasant surprise, as well.
-The carbon tends to heat up and become unstable.
+This can result in an unpleasant surprise – and a potentially dangerous one — because carbon tends to heat up and become unstable.
 This is obviously a serious safety issue, especially if you’re into pumping the brakes when you need to slow down while you’re going downhill.
 We are seeing that more recent models of Superteams have an aluminium breaking surface.
 If you want to go with these wheels, we highly recommend spending the money on a model with the metal braking surface.